-If your dog has nails that are thick at the base and then extend into a long thin hooks (either black or white), you can cut off the entire long hook with no worries!
-The quick ends where the thick part of the nail ends and the thin part begins.
+If your dog has nails that are thick at the base and then extend into long thin hooks (either black or white), you can cut off the entire long hook with no worries!
+The quick ends are where the thick part of the nail ends and the thin part begins.
 These are the easiest ones to do.
-With the dog straight in front of me, facing me, I put the nail clipper around the nail and slide the bottom edge of the clipper against the underside of the nail.
-The clipper will catch against the hook of the nail and I clip right where it catches.
-Easy.

 Hint: It's easiest to do correctly if you have the barrel spinning away from the pad, in a clockwise rotation if you are right-handed.
 Opposite for lefties.

+- Wipe.
 Apply the ear cleaner as directed and then gently wipe inside the ear with cotton balls to remove any and all excess wax and dirt that may have built up.
-You can also use cotton swabs to clean in all the nooks and crannies; but do not insert the cotton swab into the ear canal.
+You can also use cotton swabs to clean in all the nooks and crannies, but do not insert the cotton swab into the ear canal.